 Look, I’ll just stay at home, not drive, order food, play video games and what can go wrong?
-Then I wake up the next day having chainsaw the couch.
-I’m like, I did not see that one coming and it will never happen again.
+Then I woke up the next day with a chainsaw on the couch.
+I was like, I did not see that one coming and it will never happen again.

 Look, I’ll drink tonight and there’s no way I’ll chainsaw the couch or drive while drinking or go out to a bar or cause any trouble online or get into online gambling.

 The last time I drank, I realized despite my best intentions, there was no way I could stop because my persistence would dictate that I’d have to keep trying to drink again and see if I could get it right and I literally needed divine intervention and help from hundreds of people and from God to Alcoholics Anonymous to reading inspirational books and man I still go to AA every day.
 I still pray every day.